-Left: the inside of the coin door.
+Left: the inside of my cabinet's coin door.
 My added service buttons are in the bright cluster in the upper right.
-This space is normally reserved for a dollar bill acceptor, which I have no need for.
+This space was designed for a dollar bill acceptor, which I don't use, so I repurposed it for this.
 Right: a close-up of my custom buttons.
 The middle button, glowing blue, is the plunger calibration button.